 - high fructose corn syrup (linked to cancer!)

 - potassium sorbate

-- white sugar
+- white sugar (causes all sorts of issues)

 This is it.
 Just right sweetness with a touch of cinnamon to add the perfect extra something.

 We even made a special trip to buy some apples to go with it since we didn't have any in the house (what was I thinking–making a dairy-free fruit dip without apples???)

 My youngest son was totally thrilled about the whole thing.
 First of all, he loves apples.
 Second, he had never had a fruit dip before (and he really liked this one), and the grocery store we went to has a really fun mechanical horse that kids can ride on for just 1 penny!
 He rode with dad and brother while mom shopped.

 How nice to have extra blessings added to an otherwise mundane las minute apple-buying errand.

 Ways to Use this Super Versatile Almond Butter Fruit Dip / Sauce: